-ECommerce Shopify poses some drawbacks, some of which are critical as I review below.
+From the perspective of merchants, E-commerce Shopify poses some drawbacks, some of which are critical as I review below.

 1. Shopify still takes sale commission

 The thing I find the most ridiculous is that a small amount of sale value is taken by Shopify as commission.
 Why?
 My logic is simple.
 If they are marketers spending time and money to promote my products, then I’d be more than happy to have my money deducted.
-Or if they make an appealing showcase for my products, commission would be considered reasonable.
-However, in this case, I already paid for my online store to be set up, I did the hard work to get my products out there, and yet, I STILL have to pay Shopify commission?
+Or if they make an appealing showcase for my products, the commission would be considered reasonable.
+However, in this case, I already paid for my online store to be set up, I did the hard work to get my products out there, and yet, I still have to pay Shopify commission?

 What’s worse, they don’t explicitly state this commission on their pricing plan.
-Many store owners skip this on the way setting up their store, thinking to do it later, focusing on getting the store up and running.
+Many store owners skip this on the way to setting up their store, thinking to do it later, focusing on getting the store up and running.

-2. Shopify has Payment Gateway Lock-in
+2. Shopify has payment gateway lock-in

-To protect its commission-based model, Shopify introduced payment gateway service.
-In my opinion, this is the bad practice for today’s eCommerce industry.
-A good procedure should not be the monopoly of the one authority.
-One-choice option never does good to community since it limits innovation, and encourages exploitation.
+To protect its commission-based model, Shopify introduced a payment gateway service.
+In my opinion, this is a bad practice for today’s eCommerce industry.
+A good procedure should not be the monopoly of one authority.
+One-choice option never does good for the community since it limits innovation, and encourages exploitation.

-3. You can’t create Product Category levels
+3. You can’t create product category levels

-The search bar alone can be good enough but systematic levels are necessary.
-Since online stores also should organize their items neatly.
-It makes much easier to manage the store flow.
+The search bar alone can be good enough but systematic levels are essential to big online shops with a wide range of products.
+Since online stores also should organize their items neatly, it should be made much easier to manage the store flow.

 5. Hard to get returns and refunds